Set Configuration Options

 }

-A Canton configuration allows to define multiple domains.
-Also, a Canton participant can connect to multiple domains.
+A Canton configuration allows you to define multiple sync domains.
+Also, a Canton participant can connect to multiple sync domains.
 This is however only supported as a preview feature and not yet suitable for production use.

 canton {